 How should I take Truvada?

 Take Truvada exactly as prescribed by your doctor.
-Follow all directions on your
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

-	prescription label.
-Do not take this medicine in larger or smaller amounts or

-	for longer than recommended.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember.
 Skipping doses may increase the risk of your virus becoming resistant to antiviral medicine.
 Try not to miss any doses.

 Get your prescription refilled before you run out of medicine completely.